bkamapantula/pmgsy/README.md

 # pmgsy
-PMGSY data as GEOJSON files curated in the interest of data community.
+Pradhan Mantri Gram Sadak Yojana (PMGSY) data as GEOJSON files curated in the interest of data community.

 Data source: http://omms.nic.in/ (Other details -> Facilities)